MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-choose-platform.md

 ---

-# Choose a platform for integration
+# Choose the right platform for your Dynamics 365 apps integration strategy

 This article discusses what you should consider when choosing a platform and, if needed, a middleware solution to achieve the previously mentioned business goals.